jiasenwangs/transopt/README.md

 The inference (testing) results are saved at ./log/model_prod_test.log.

 ## Note
-There is a note on Arxiv about the experiment:
+There is a note about the experiment:
 Transformer for Mathematical Programming.